Thursday, February 12, 2009

 Internet Crimes Against Children

-Arizona, like many other states, is experiencing significant increases in the number of unlawful images being trafficked via the Internet (2).
-The increase in Internet crimes begs a dedicated and permanent law enforcement response.
-Most Arizona law enforcement agencies have no written directives mandating any response to Internet crimes against children.
+Arizona, like many other states, has seen a significant increase in the trafficking of unlawful images (2).
+Despite this, most Arizona law enforcement agencies have no written directives mandating any response to Internet crimes against children.

 Deceptive Statistics Ignore the Problem